The disruption of healthcare by AI: innovations, challenges, and the future

 AI is set to play an integral role in the future of healthcare, offering the potential for more personalized, efficient, and cost-effective care.
 Yet, realizing this potential requires a balanced approach that combines technological innovation with a commitment to ethical standards and patient trust.
 As projects like the NHS’s AI-assisted fracture detection demonstrate, the key to successful AI integration lies in using the technology to enhance human expertise rather than replace it.
 By focusing on collaboration between AI developers, healthcare providers, and regulators, we can ensure that AI becomes a trusted partner in delivering better healthcare for all.

-Business, Marketing & Tech Eimantas Kazėnas - Business, Marketing & Tech
+Marketing & Tech Eimantas Kazėnas - Marketing & Tech